AI

 Skip the certification-first approach.
 Build first, certify second if at all.

 If you still want formal training, pick programs that emphasize projects over lectures.
-Project-based learning with mentorship beats video courses every time.
+AI-certified professionals do command salary premiums reaching 47% above non-certified peers, but those gains typically materialize within 6-12 months only when combining certification with real projects, role switches, or negotiations.
 You need feedback from people who have shipped production AI systems.

-The hard reality: Gartner reports only one in five AI initiatives achieve ROI.
-Organizations struggle with this because they focus on AI literacy over shipping working solutions.
+The hard reality: only 13% of AI projects move from proof-of-concept to production, and just 6% of organizations capture meaningful returns from AI.
+Organizations struggle because they focus on AI literacy over shipping working solutions.
 Same problem individuals face with certifications.
 Learning about AI does not mean you can build with it.

 Most mid-size companies need people who can take messy business problems and turn them into working AI systems.
 Not people who can recite transformer architecture.
 Not people with a wall of certificates.
 People who ship.